Kiloutre/TekkenMovesetExtractor/README.md

 # Tekken Moveset Extractor By [kiloutre](https://twitter.com/kiloutre)

-This tool's main purpose is to  port over move lists and mechanics from Tekken Tag 2 into Tekken 7.
+This tool's main purpose is to  port over move lists and mechanics from Tekken Tag 2 into Tekken 7 and also allows you to change the move set of characters already in Tekken 7 to other characters in the 7 roster.

-It also allows you to change the move set of characters already in Tekken 7 to other characters in the 7 roster.
+It also

 ## Getting Started